MobileNativeFoundation/rules_xcodeproj/README.md

 bazel run //:xcodeproj
 ```

-The generated project will be in the workspace at `App.xcodeproj`.
+The generated project will be in the workspace next to the `BUILD` file at

-See the [examples](examples) directory for sample setups.
+`App.xcodeproj`.